 So here is Always-R Marketing comments policy.
 By posting on our blog, you agree to the following:

 You may comment without registering.
-You can log-in via Disqus, OpenID, Twitter, Facebook—or not at all.
+You can log-in via Disqus, OpenID, An information network made up of short messages (including photos, videos, and links) from all over the world.
+Sign up for an account., Facebook—or not at all.

 It’s up to you.
 You may post anonymously.
 I don’t recommend this, but you may do so if you wish.
 I may change this rule if it is abused.